Azure-Samples/eShopLite-RealtimeAudio/README.md

 ## Description

 **eShopLite - Realtime Audio Chat** is a reference .NET application implementing an eCommerce site with advanced search features and real-time audio capabilities.
 The solution combines keyword search, semantic search, and a new chat interface using audio powered by the **GPT-4o Realtime Audio API**.
+The reference application is part of the **[Generative AI for Beginners .NET](https://aka.ms/genainnet)** series, which aims to provide practical examples and resources for developers interested in generative AI.

 - [Features](#features)
 - [Architecture diagram](#architecture-diagram)